ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 All Ivy functions which return a single array should support inplace updates via the :code:`out` argument.
 The type hint of the :code:`out` argument is :code:`Optional[ivy.Array]`.
-However, as discussed above, if the function is *nestable* then :code:`ivy.Container` instances are also supported.
+However, as discussed above, if the function is *nestable* then :class:`ivy.Container` instances are also supported.
-:code:`ivy.Container` is omitted from the type hint in such cases, as explained in the :ref:`Function Arguments` section.
+:class:`ivy.Container` is omitted from the type hint in such cases, as explained in the :ref:`Function Arguments` section.

-When the :code:`out` argument is unspecified, then the return is simply provided in a newly created :code:`ivy.Array` (or :code:`ivy.Container` if *nestable*).
+When the :code:`out` argument is unspecified, then the return is simply provided in a newly created :class:`ivy.Array` (or :class:`ivy.Container` if *nestable*).
 However, when :code:`out` is specified, then the return is provided as an inplace update of the :code:`out` argument provided.
 This can for example be the same as the input to the function, resulting in a simple inplace update of the input.

-In the case of :code:`ivy.Array` return types, the :code:`out` argument is predominantly handled in `handle_out_argument`_.
+In the case of :class:`ivy.Array` return types, the :code:`out` argument is predominantly handled in `handle_out_argument`_.
 As explained in the :ref:`Function Wrapping` section, this wrapping is applied to every function with the :code:`@handle_out_argument` decorator dynamically during `backend setting`_.